The Gumpii Apothecary

 Glycine supports the body through several key mechanisms:

-- Acts as an inhibitory neurotransmitter to calm the brain
+- Acts as an inhibitory neurotransmitter to calm the brain and spinal cord

 - Reduces neural over-activity and mental tension